vippsas/vipps-developers/faqs/vipps-landing-page-faq.md

 is crucial that the `fallBack` URL is able to correctly show the correct state for the payment.

+**Important:**
+* Vipps users should never see the Vipps landing page on a device where Vipps is installed.
-**Important:** In general: Any *optimization* of the normal payment flow may break the Vipps payment flow - if not today, then later.
+* Any *optimization* of the normal payment flow may break the Vipps payment flow - if not today, then later.
-The default behavior and our recommendations are based on years of experience and data, and we continuously monitor and improve it.
+* The default behavior and our recommendations are based on years of experience and data, and we continuously monitor and improve it.

 See:
 [Skip landing page](../common-topics/vipps-landing-page.md#skip-landing-page).